Mexico City itinerary for five days

 🏧 Payment

 Many places in Mexico City only accept cash, especially in the local markets.
 There are no free ATMs, and each charges differently.
-For example, Monzo cards cost £1.5 to withdraw at Citibanamex but £10 at BBVA!
+For example, Monzo cards from the UK cost £1.50 to withdraw at Citibanamex, but £10 at BBVA.
 Check the fee before withdrawing cash.

 🛜 Internet

 For UK travellers, O2 (with travel package) can be used directly in Mexico, charged at UK local data rates.
-Otherwise, it can be a good idea to get a local SIM.
+Otherwise, it's a good idea to get a local SIM.